benkoshy/pagy/docs/guides/migration-guide.md

 ---

-{{ include "snippets/ask-for-support" }}

-This page tries to cover most of the standard changes you will need to make in order to migrate from a legacy pagination.
+This page tries to cover most of the standard changes you will need to make in order to migrate from legacy pagination.

 ### Steps